chicken alla fiorentina

-I know - it should all be cooked in separate dishes, the chicken cut in escalopes, spinach just tossed with butter, and the sauce should not mix with it.
+I know, I know: it should be cooked properly using separate dishes for each ingredient.
+The chicken should be cut into escalopes and fried in a frying pan; the spinach just lightly tossed with butter in a saucepan, and the cream sauce, cooked in yet another pan, should not mix with it.
 But isn’t life too short to wash three different pans when you can wash just one?

 Yes - my dishwasher has packed in.
-It is a fairly controversial appliance, none more so perhaps except a steam oven, but then the latter is just plainly excessive, redundant and I really, really dislike the concept.
+It is a fairly controversial appliance.
+None more so perhaps except a steam oven, but then the latter is just plainly excessive and I really, really dislike the concept.
 What’s wrong with a pot and a steaming basket?
 But let’s leave the steaming aside now and return to the dishwasher, the contentious beast.

-Personally, I don’t give a damn - perhaps because I don’t do the large scale post-dinner washing up.
-On the other hand the Weather Man, erstwhile a proponent of artisan washing-up, has now admitted that the dishy saves a hell of a lot of time and work.
-So yes, I’ll say worth it, and to hell with the bowls in the sink.
+Personally, I don’t give a stuff.
+Perhaps because I don’t do the large scale post-dinner washing up.
+On the other hand The Weather Man, an erstwhile proponent of artisan washing-up, has now admitted that the dishy saves an awful lot of time and work.
+So yes, I’ll say it's worth it, and to hell with the bowls in the sink.

 And in the meantime: one pan good, three pans bad.
 And the chicken tastes as good as cooked in three.

-- 1 or 2 chicken breast fillets, depending on their size
+- 1 large or 2 small chicken breast fillets

 - 2-3 tbsp. vegetable oil